DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 Sonic & Knuckles:  "/usr/local/home/.genplus/lock-on/sk.bin" and /usr/local/home/.genplus/lock-on/sk2chip.bin additional info

 After changing the lock-on option, you must reload the game rom.

-FM sound (SMS) (On)
-Select whether to use enhanced sound on a few Master System titles.
-A list of compatible titles is at the foot of this readme.

 Lightgun Speed (1)
 Higher values will speed up the lightgun cursor for player 1.